alexkreidler/covid/src/covid-testing/in.md

 LAMP is at least as accurate, if not more accurate than PCR [@zhang_rapid_2020; @lamb_rapid_2020; @yu_rapid_2020; @el-tholoth_single_2020].

-So far, this article seems rather one-sided by presenting issues which are important, and I have tried to discuss objectively, but seem to favor LAMP.
+So far, this article seems rather one-sided by presenting important issues that I have tried to discuss objectively, but nevertheless seem to favor LAMP.

 ## So: Are there benefits to PCR?